-Before you buy a kit home (or even a fully built home, if you wish to go down that path), save yourself time, headaches and money by reading the information in this e-Book.
+Before you buy a kit home (or even a fully built home, if you wish to go down that path), save yourself time, headaches and money by reading this information.

-From remote areas in WA like Wolf Creek, the hot humid tropics in far north Queensland, and the Pacific islands, to the cool temperate climate of Australia's southern alps and the dense jungle mountains in Belize - Classic Kit Homes have helped people design and construct the ideal home for their environment, whilst managing to incorporate all their dream inclusions.
-You and your family could also become the proud owners of one of these handcrafted masterpieces and be fortunate enough to live in a home from Classic Kit Homes.
+From remote areas in WA like Wolf Creek, the hot humid tropics in far north Queensland, and the Pacific islands.
+The cool temperate climate of Australia's southern alps to the dense jungle mountains in Belize, we have helped people design and construct the ideal home for their environment, while managing to incorporate their dream inclusions.

+You and your family could also become the proud owners of one of these handcrafted masterpieces and be fortunate enough to live in a home from Classic Kit Homes Australia.